patrick-kidger/equinox/README.md

 ### Integrates smoothly with JAX

 And that's it!
-That's pretty much all of Equinox.<br>
+That's pretty much all of Equinox.

+Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tieing you into a framework.

 Equinox is all just regular JAX -- PyTrees and transformations.
 Together, these two pieces allow us to specify complex models in JAX-friendly ways.

 ## Examples